 Only Microsoft PPM contains all the projects.
 Likewise, the overview of all required and available resources is only available in Microsoft PPM.
 With the integration of TFS / Azure DevOps, you increase the productivity.
 At the same time, you ensure that all involved are working with the tool that is optimal for them.

 For over 20 years, TPG PSLink has been a proven middleware product for the data exchange between different enterprise systems.
 It also supports a bidirectional integration with TFS or its cloud-based version Azure DevOps.
-The product’s high configurability ensures that this middleware is implemented very quickly.
+The product’s high configurability ensures that this middleware product is implemented very quickly.
 TPG PSLink enables several business cases outlined below.

 DevOps / TFS Integration with Project Server / Online